0xPolygon/polygon-docs/docs/pos/how-to/full-node/full-node-binaries.md

     Ensure that Heimdall is fully synced before starting Bor.
 Initiating Bor without complete synchronization of Heimdall may lead to frequent issues.

 To check if Heimdall is synced:
-  1. On the remote machine/VM, run `curl localhost:26657/status`
+  1. On the remote machine/VM, run `curl localhost:26657/status`.
-  2. In the output, `catching_up` value should be `false`
+  2. In the output, `catching_up` value should be `false`.

 Once Heimdall is synced, run the following command: